RECOMMENDED: Find the perfect business for you with our Business Ideas Tool.

 The restaurant itself must be built or leased.
 Food prep stations, cookware, dishes, silverware, dishwashers, napkins, trays, refrigerators, ovens, cash registers and ingredients are necessary.
 The business requires insurance, utilities, employees, advertising and possibly a drive-thru lane.
 Plan on spending tens of thousands of dollars for all of the equipment listed above.
 Building a fast food restaurant will cost hundreds of thousands of dollars.
 Alternatively, you can lease/rent a space on a monthly basis.

-What are the steps to start a healthy fast food restaurant business?
+What are the steps to start a healthy fast food restaurant?

 Once you're ready to start your healthy fast food restaurant, follow these steps to ensure that your business is legally compliant and avoid wasting time and money as your business grows: